vitessio/website/content/en/blog/2024-07-02-an-interesting-optimisation.md

 description: "How I implemented an optimisation by delaying another optimisation"
 ---

-# An Interesting Optimization

 ## Introduction

 I recently encountered an intriguing bug.
 A user reported that their query was causing vtgate to fetch a large amount of data, sometimes resulting in an Out Of Memory (OOM) error.
 For a deeper understanding of grouping and aggregations on Vitess, I recommend reading [this blog post](https://planetscale.com/blog/grouping-and-aggregations-on-vitess) I wrote earlier.

-## About Vitess

-Vitess is a database clustering system for horizontal scaling of MySQL through a proxy.
-It handles various tasks such as sharding, replication, and topology management, providing high availability and scalability for large-scale database applications.

 ## The Query